 Recognizing the value of athletics to Wofford College and the American way of life, the Wofford College Terrier Club establishes a policy of administering and sustaining the Wofford College Athletic Hall of Fame.
 The purpose of the Hall of Fame is to honor those who, by outstanding athletic achievement and service, have made lasting and significant contributions to the cause of sports at Wofford College, the Spartanburg community, South Carolina and the Nation.

-Former Wofford College student-athletes Dane Romero '09, Andy Strickland '09 and Andrew Stubbs '08 were selected by the Hall of Fame Committee of the Wofford College Terrier Club Board of Directors as the 2014 inductees into the school's Athletic Hall of Fame.
-Stubbs was a four-time All-Southern Conference performer in men's tennis, while Dane Romero and Andy Strickland are being recognized for their performance in football.
+Former Wofford College student-athletes Anthony Jones '03, Nick Schuermann '10 and Brandon Waring '15 have been selected by the Hall of Fame Committee of the Wofford College Terrier Club Board of Directors as the 2015 inductees into the school's Athletic Hall of Fame.

-In addition, the Hall of Fame honored Harold Chandler '71 as the Distinguished Service Award recipient and Dr. David Wood as Honorary Letterman.
+In addition, the Hall of Fame honors Wade and Mary Keisler as the Distinguished Service Award recipients and Todd Shanesy as Honorary Letterman.

-For a full list of Wofford College Athletic Hall of Fame members, please click here.
+For a full list of Wofford College Hall of Fame members, please click here.